isovector/certainty-by-construction/src/book/1-agda.lagda.md

 done.

-Incomplete programs are programs that contain one or more *holes* in them, where a hole is a bit of the program you haven't written yet.
+Incomplete programs are programs that contain one or more *holes* in them, where a hole is part of the program that you haven't written yet.
 Thanks to Agda's exceptionally strong type system, it knows a great deal about what shape your hole must have, and what sorts of programs-fragments would successfully fill the hole.
 In the process of filling a hole, perhaps by calling a function that